Explore how motivational interviewing can facilitate change and build resilience in practice.

 We’ll provide an introduction to motivational interviewing and techniques for building resilience:

-This course will benefit anyone who would like to develop their knowledge in facilitating change and building resilience in practice.
+This course will benefit anyone who would like to develop their knowledge in facilitating change and building resilience.

 The Faculty of Health, Education, Medicine and Social Care is the largest in ARU, with over 7,000 students.
 Our Faculty is teeming with expertise and primed to meet the demand for creating health professionals, teachers, doctors, scientists and educators for the three districts we serve: Chelmsford, Cambridge and Peterborough.